zrothauser/all-in-one-event-calendar/readme.txt

 **[ai1ec exact_date="5-10-2015"]**

 == Changelog ==

+= Version 2.3.11 =
+* New: User can now select 1 out of the 3 available posterboard views (Tile, Grid and Bulletin)
+* Fixed: "View details" link in the plugin's page was leading to a blank page
+* Fixed: Deselecting preselected filters wasn't loading correct views
+* Fixed: The link in Advanced Settings about the GZIP compression issue was wrong
+* Fixed: Event recurrence: "Custom Repeat" preselected days would be off 1 day on some timezones
+* Updated: The admin dashboard links on the right side in the Settings page
+* Updated: Increased the "Medium size" for the images of imported events from 300px to 600px
+* Ticketing Beta: Fixed: User could not update the status of a ticket type if there were sold tickets for it
+* Ticketing Beta: Fixed: Block users from creating tickets for a recurrent event

 = Version 2.3.10 =
 * Initial ticketing implementation - If you want to be a Beta user for this exciting new feature, then please visit [this page](https://time.ly/ticketing_beta).